Navi-nk/course-dbt/greenery/week4_readme.md

 939767ac-357a-4bec-91f8-a7b25edd46c9|0a1177bd-5a6d-421b-a13d-11617ef68143|ups|2021-02-19 10:15:26|shipped|2022-04-03 14:26:00.189633||

 ### Part 2: Modeling Challenge

-Q. How are users moving through the product funnel?
+How are users moving through the product funnel?
 Which steps in the funnel have the largest drop off points?

-A.

 ```
 select * from dbt_nkumar.product_funnel;
 ```
 Result:

 | total_sessions | add_to_cart_checkout_events | checkout_events |